Testing the effectiveness of unconventional monetary policy in Japan and the United States: Introduction

-Our analysis is closely related to two strands of research.
-The first strand of literature pertains to theoretical studies that investigate the transmission mechanism of unconventional monetary policy.
+\paragraph{Related literature} Our analysis is closely related to two strands of research.
+The first pertains to theoretical studies that investigate the transmission mechanism of unconventional monetary policy.
 Among those, regarding QE, our theoretical model is close in spirit to \cite{AndrsLopezSalidoNelson2004}, \cite{ChenCurdiaFerrero2012}, \cite{Harrison2012}, \cite{GertlerKaradi2013}, \cite{liu2019changing}, and \cite{SudoTanaka}.
-These studies use heterogeneous preferences for assets of different maturities and limit arbitrage across assets to break the irrelevance of QE, as discussed in \cite{EggertssonWoodford2003}.\footnote{For other possible channels of QE, see \cite{Krishnamurthy_Vissing-Jorgensen_2011}.
-See also \cite{Sims_Wu_JME2020} for a recent discussion on the theoretical frameworks to study UMP.} Regarding FG, our model follows \cite{ReifschneiderWilliams2000}, and it considers this mechanism in a general equilibrium model that directly accounts for purchasing of long-term bonds.
-Our main contribution to this first strand of literature is to develop a simple model of UMP, which incorporates the shadow rate and provides theoretical underpinnings to our empirical analyses.
+These studies introduce assets with different maturities and limit arbitrage across assets to break the irrelevance of QE that is shown by \cite{EggertssonWoodford2003}.\footnote{For other possible channels of QE, see \cite{Krishnamurthy_Vissing-Jorgensen_2011}.
+See also \cite{Sims_Wu_JME2020} for a recent discussion on the theoretical frameworks to study UMP.} Regarding FG, our model follows \cite{ReifschneiderWilliams2000}, and it considers this mechanism in a general equilibrium model that directly accounts for QE.
+Our main contribution to this first strand of literature is to develop a simple model of UMP, which incorporates the shadow rate and provides the theoretical underpinnings to our empirical analyses.